 Shopping for a spa pool can thus be an overwhelming experience.
 It can be difficult to gain a clear view of which spa is right for you, not least because every shop will tell you that their spas are the best spas.
 So we’re here to offer a clear and simple brand-by-brand comparison.

 The best spa pool in Australia depends on what you’re looking for.
 If you’re purely after affordability you might choose an Alpine.
 For style you might choose an IKON.
+Hot pools can also be heated to varying degrees: from lukewarm to dangerously scalding.
 For the ultimate soaking and spa pool ownership experience, you might go for a model from Hot Spring.

 To that end, an admission: you’re reading this comparison on the Hot Spring website.
 We are the world’s best-selling brand of spa pool, and have been successfully manufacturing and selling spas in the Australian market for years.
 We have skin in this particular game.
 We’ll nonetheless be as objective and unbiased as possible, presenting facts and avoiding editorials.